41 more test positive for coronavirus in Azerbaijan (UPDATE)

 By Samir Ali – Trend:

-Azerbaijan has confirmed 41 new coronavirus cases, said spokesperson for Azerbaijan’s Cabinet of Ministers Ibrahim Mammadov, Trend reports.
+Azerbaijan has confirmed 41 new coronavirus cases, Spokesperson for Azerbaijan’s Cabinet of Ministers Ibrahim Mammadov said.

+Mammadov made the remarks in Baku at the press conference held by the Operational Headquarters under the Cabinet of Ministers on April 2, Trend reports.

-Mammadov said that the condition of 8 people out of those 41 persons is serious, the condition of 11 people is assessed as moderate, and the condition of the rest is stable.
+The spokesman said that the condition of eight people out of those 41 people is severe, the condition of 11 people is assessed as moderate, and the condition of the rest is stable.